Kmeakin/walrus-report/src/10-introduction.md

 # Introduction {#sec:intro}

 ## Project description
-In this project, we present the *Walrus* programming language: a language syntatically similar to the C-like family of language, but adopting many features more common in functional-programming languages.
-The result is a language where functional design patterns like *higher-order functions* and *immutable data structures* are encouraged, but imperative features like *mutation* and *early return* are still available for when a pure functional formulation is inelegant.
-In the course of this project we have designed the language, implemented a compiler for it, and formally specified its syntax and typing rules.
+In this report we present the Walrus programming language, which aims to achieve correctness, high-level abstraction and performance.
+This is achieved by adoption of features commonly found in functional programming languages, such as first class functions, algebraic data types and type inference, whilst retaining familiar imperative features such as mutation and early return for when a purely functional formulation of a program is inelegant.

+In the course of this executing this project we have designed the Walrus language, implemented a compiler for it, and formally specified its syntax and typing rules.

 ## Report Structure
 This report consists of 4 sections:

-* **Introduction**: what goals we hope the language will fullfil, and inspirations in its design.
+* **Introduction**: The criteria we hope the language will fulfil, and inspirations in its design.
-* **Reference**: a detailed language reference along with example programs and rationales for design decisions where appropraite.
+* **Reference**: A detailed language reference along with example code and rationales for design decisions where appropriate.
-* **Implementation**: a walkthrough of the Walrus compiler pipeline - every stage that a program passes through to get from source code to machine code.
+* **Implementation**: A walkthrough of the Walrus compiler pipeline - every stage that a program passes through to get from source code to machine code.
-* **Evaluation**: a retrospective evaluation of the Walrus language agaisnt our project goals, and directions for future investigation.
+* **Evaluation**: A retrospective evaluation of the Walrus language against our project goals, and directions for future investigation.

 ## Project goals
-When designing the language, we selected several criteria that we wanted Walrus to fulfill.
+When designing the language, we selected several criteria that we wanted Walrus to fulfil.

-These are by no means the only criteria by which langauges can be judged: choice and priority of criteria will be determined by the language's intended use and target audience:
+These are by no means the only criteria by which languages can be judged: choice and priority of criteria will be determined by the language's intended use and target audience:

-* A scripting langauge intended for small "glue" scripts will likely value low-barriers to entry and fast development time over correctness or performance.
-This is exactly the tradeoff made by Bash, where the lack of a type system allows any program written in any programming language to be used as a library function - when all functions communicate by reading and writing strings, there is no need to convert between different types.
+* A scripting language intended for small "glue" scripts will likely value low-barriers to entry and fast development time over correctness or performance.
+This is exactly the trade-off made by Bash, where the lack of a type system allows any program written in any programming language to be used as a library function - when all functions communicate by reading and writing strings, there is no need to convert between different types.
 However this